azadwasan/neuralnetwork/docs/easyNN/GradientDescentTest.md

 We define a cost function for linear regression (line 1), instantiate the parameters with zeros (lines 2), create a feature matrix with 5 samples of data with each row containing a feature vector consisting of a single feature value (line 3), next we provide the measured values (line 4).
 Next, we run gradient descent (runGD is a simple helper function in EasyNN tests project) passing it the feature matrix, measured values, cost function, learning rate of 0.1, stopping threshold of 1.0E-9 and the model parameters (line 6).
 The expected model parameters are [1, 2] (line 8).
 Finally, we compare the model parameters returned by GD and the expected parameters (std::abs(a - b) < 0.001 is to account for precision errors).

-### Generating dynamic data and Comparing results with TensorFlow
+### Generating dynamic data and comparing results with TensorFlow

 ```cpp
 TEST_METHOD(TestGradientDescentEvaluation2FeaturesLiveData) {